piniondb/store/README.md

 during conversion, it may be desirable for the application to transfer the error to the buffer instance by calling its SetError() method.

+##Keys

+A byte sequence that is used as a key must be sortable.
+The store package provides a KeyBuffer to handle this case.
+Unlike the PutBuffer and GetBuffer types, a KeyBuffer packs fields, including strings, into fixed length segments.
+Signed integers are handled by using excess representation in which the lowest negative value has all bits clear and the highest positive value has all bits set.

 ##Benchmarks

 The following comparison shows how much faster the piniondb/store package is